 Sir, Sir is a subservient word surviving from the surly days of old Serbia when certain serfs, too ignorant to remember their master's names, yet too servile to offend them, circumvented the situation by the surrogating of the subservient word 'Sir' by which I now belatedly address a certain senior cirriped who correctly surmised that I was syrupy enough to say 'Sir' after every word I said, Sir.

 Create a more efficient relationship among Air Force officer candidates:

 Provides opportunities for greater interaction among collegiate level Air Force officer candidates.
-Encourages increased communication with Air Force officers and leaders in national defense, government, a industry, business leaders, as well as the Air Force Association (AFA).
+Encourages increased communication with Air Force Officers and leaders in national defense, government, industry, business leaders, as well as the Air Force Association (AFA).

-Aid in the development of effective Air Force Officers: Provides additional leadership, organizational, and public relations opportunities and significant leadership challenges while still in the AFROTC.
+Aid in the development of effective Air Force Officers: Provides additional leadership, organizational, and public relation opportunities and significant leadership challenges while still in AFROTC.
 Provides opportunities to participate in campus and community service activities: Demonstrates cooperative relationships between civilian and military organizations.

 This web site is an official Air Force Web site provided by Valdosta State University and maintained by the Cadet Corps for the Department of Aerospace Studies.
 The contents are not necessarily the official views of, or endorsed by the U.S. Government, Department of Defense, Department of the Air Force, Air Force ROTC, Valdosta State University, or Detachment 172.
 It is intended for use by the public for viewing and retrieving information only.
 Unauthorized attempts to upload information or change information on this service are strictly prohibited and are punishable under the Computer Fraud and Abuse Act of 1986.
 Unless otherwise indicated, all information on this system is public information and is available to copy or distribute.
 UNCLASSIFIED, NON-SENSITIVE, NON-PRIVACY ACT USE ONLY.